crawl/sequell/docs/listgame.md

         gets the URL to the crash dump instead.
   `-ttyrec` gets the URL to the single ttyrec that contains the chosen
         milestone.
+  `-random` returns a random milestone matching the filters.
   `-game` gets the game correponding to the chosen milestone.

   ###### Example: